Arthritis Research UK Centre for Epidemiology PhD studentships

 Generous support from Arthritis Research UK allows us to offer fully-funded PhD studentships at The University of Manchester.

-Please see below for details of projects being advertised for entry in September 2018.
-We expect to offer three fully-funded studentships following application, interview and selection.
+Please see below for details of projects being advertised for entry in September 2019.
+We expect to offer two fully-funded studentships following application, interview and selection.

 Eligibility and how to apply